magento/merchdocs/src/sales-channels/amazon/creating-assigning-catalog-products.md

 The rest of the necessary settings are determined by the Magento product settings you select during creation.

-Once created and matched, the listings remove from the New Third Party tab and display on the Active tab.
+When created and matched, the listings remove from the New Third Party tab and display on the Active tab.

-## To assign a single catalog product to an Amazon listing
+## Assign a single catalog product to an Amazon listing

 1. View your product listings on the New Third Party tab.

 1. Find the listing you wish to assign/match in the list and click **Select** in the Action column.
 Then click **Assign Catalog Product**.

-The Assign Magento Catalog Product screen displays.
+   The Assign Magento Catalog Product screen opens.

 1. Browse for or filter the list using the [workspace controls]({% link sales-channels/amazon/workspace-controls.md %}) and locate the appropriate catalog product to match to the listing.